mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 #### Message Lifecycle

 1. Component1 sends message A to a queue, and the mesage is **redundantly distributed** across the Amazon SQS servers.
-2. When component2 is ready to process a message, it retrives mesages from teh queue, the Message A is returned.
+2. When component2 is ready to process a message, it retrives mesages from the queue, the Message A is returned.
 While Message A is being processed, it remains in the queue and is not returned to subsequently receive requests for the duration of the visibility timeout.
 3. Component 2 deletes message A from the queue to prevent the message from being received and processed again after the visibility timeout expires.

 #### Delay Queues and Visibility Timeouts